 Explore Additional Careers

 Whether you’re a Librarian, Curator or Archivist, Yale offers a wide range of roles for a rewarding career.
 In fact, some Yale employees stay as long as fifty years and enjoy a lifetime of career growth.
-Search current openings in Athletics, Development, Facilities, Finance and Accounting, Human Resources and Administration, Museums, Galleries, and Libraries, and more.
+Search current openings in Athletics, Development, Facilities, Human Resources and Administration, Museums, Galleries, and Libraries, and more.

 Committed to excellence

 The Yale University Library is one of the world’s leading research libraries, made up of fifteen different libraries and locations.
 The library collects, organizes, preserves, and provides access to a unique record of human thought and creativity.
 The library’s resources come in all forms, from ancient papyri to early printed books to electronic databases.
 The library is a leader in developing, using, and teaching technology to help students, faculty, staff, and researchers find and use library resources.
 With more than 500 employees, the library offers a wide range of jobs and career paths.

 The library’s special collections are large and exceptionally varied.
 They include, for example, the 15th century Gutenberg Bible in the Beinecke Rare Book and Manuscript Library, rare music recordings in the Gilmore Music Library, and artifacts of Yale University’s more than 300-year history in Manuscripts and Archives.
 These collections complement the renowned collections of the Yale Art Gallery, the Yale Center for British Art, and the Yale Peabody Museum.
 Together, Yale’s museums and libraries provide varied career opportunities for working with and preserving rare materials and objects, and helping people to learn from them.

 - Library Services Assistant, Archives Assistant, Museum Technician, Conservation Technician